inertiajs-revamped/inertia/CONTRIBUTING.md

 The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes**.

-**Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
+**Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two new lines.
 The rest of the commit message is then used for this.

 > A detailed explanation of Conventional Commits messages can be found at [Conventional Commits examples](https://www.conventionalcommits.org/en/v1.0.0/#examples).